Download the Hydrospares App Today for Smoother Browsing & Exclusive Deals—Available on both Android & IOS

 Algaecides

-Prevention is always better than a care when it comes to algae.
+Prevention is always better than a cure when it comes to algae.
 Algaecides help your sanitiser keep algae at bay.
 We recommend using a long-life algaecide and topping it up with a maintenance dose as needed, especially after backwashing.

 pH & Total Alkalinity

 • pH: Measures how acidic or alkaline your pool water is, from 0 (acidic) to 14 (alkaline).
 Keep pH levels between 7.2 and 7.6 for sanitiser efficiency and swimmer comfort.
 Use pH+ or pH- granules to adjust.
+Keep a careful eye on your pH levels, especially in a commercial setting.
+Test with test strips or a digital photometer for unparalleled accuracy

 Clarifiers and Flocculants

-Tiny suspended particles can evade filtration.
+Tiny, suspended particles can evade filtration.
 To tackle this:

 • Clarifiers: Bind small particles, making them easier for filters to catch, improving water clarity.